aroberge/friendly-traceback-docs/docs/html/_sources/repl.rst.txt

 As a rule, we do not recommend that beginners write their programs in a console (repl) but that they use an editor instead.
-However, using a console is useful to demonstrate various features of Friendly-traceback.
-Furthermore, as we will see when we discuss using Friendly-traceback with editors, knowing the console basics shown here might come in handy.
+However, using a console is useful to demonstrate various features of Friendly-traceback which can be made available in many editor/IDE environments.

 what()